Wormwood

 Flowers: Are pale yellow and tubular.
 They develop in drooping heads in the axils of the leaves.

-Roots: Wormwood forms a taproot that can reach up to 5 cm in diameter, as well as shallow lateral branches extending up to 1.8m in all directions.
+Roots: Wormwood forms a taproot that can reach up to 5 cm in diameter, as well as long, shallow branching lateral roots.

 Similar Species